 On top of being shot and stabbed, I've survived dangerous times that I am still not willing to write about.
 But once, when I was working in Colombia, South America, an opposing group tried to have me arrested for treason.
 They execute you for that, but even though I was out of the country, when it was announced on Colombian television, I flew back to Colombia to face and fight the charges head on.

-Their ploy didn't succeed, and the country's highest ranking admiral and others of equal or greater note came out in my defense.
+Their ploy didn't succeed, and the country's highest ranking admiral and others of equal or greater note came out in my defence.
 But then the drug lord leader of this group threatened to kill me.
 I knew he was serious, as he had once done time for murdering a government official.
-But, while smiling and talking to him politely, saying we were friends, I took hold of and squeezed his wrist almost to the point of breaking it, and managed to back him down and get him to apologize in front of about a dozen of his cohorts and followers.
+But, while smiling and talking to him politely, saying we were friends, I took hold of and squeezed his wrist almost to the point of breaking it, and managed to back him down and get him to apologise in front of about a dozen of his cohorts and followers.

 But, the next day he privately told me that, although he had given his word and he wouldn't personally kill me, I would still die.
 I would be found floating dead in the water, and it would look like an accident.
 I may be fearless, but I am not an idiot.
 We had found one of the richest treasure wrecks ever discovered; giving it up was the price for my life.
 I gladly paid it.
 I left the same day.

 My discovery of the Confederate submarine H.L.
 Hunley gets top billing because it was the first submarine in the entire history of the world to actually sink an enemy ship.
 Government officials have described it as the most important underwater archaeological discovery of the 20th century.
-However, my personal favorite discovery was finding the wreck of the Georgiana.
+However, my personal favourite discovery was finding the wreck of the Georgiana.
 Part of that is because I found it when I was still a teenager.
 The Georgiana was carrying a cargo worth over a million dollars at the time of her loss, but what I loved the most about that ship was her brief, but important, history.

-The Georgiana was described in contemporary accounts as the "most powerful Confederate cruiser," yet she was sunk on her maiden voyage.
+The Georgiana was described in contemporary accounts as the "most powerful Confederate cruiser", yet she was sunk on her maiden voyage.
 Even more importantly, my research on the Georgiana eventually led to yet another news-making discovery, this one in literature.
 It allowed me to positively identify George Alfred Trenholm as the historical figure behind Margaret Mitchell's fictional sea captain Rhett Butler, from her novel Gone with the Wind.
 Trenholm had offices both in Charleston and Liverpool, and was head of the two most successful blockade running firms during the Civil War.
 He made the equivalent of billions of dollars, in today's money, from blockade running.

 Like the fictional Rhett, when the War ended Trenholm was arrested for treason and accused of making off with the gold of the Confederate treasury.
 That would have been an almost impossible feat for any other blockade runner, but, by the end of the War, Trenholm was Treasurer of the Confederacy.
 He is at least 90 percent of the Rhett Butler character, the rest being fiction or made up of other real-life adventurers, including Mitchell's first husband.